Sunday, Dec. 8, 2013

 Examines conflict processes within and between organizations and alternative approaches to conflict management, drawing on the contributions of several disciplines and experience in organization, community, and labor dispute management.
 Prerequisite: ENG 105 with a grade of C or higher.
 Identical to POLS 373.
 Offered each fall.

-Students participate in an internship for at least 100 hours of field work undertaken after they complete a formal work and learning contract.
+Students participate in a NON-PAID internship for at least 100 hours of field work undertaken after they complete a formal work and learning contract.
 All internships are reviewed by the department.
 Pass/fail grading.
 Prerequisites: junior status; a 2.5 GPA; MBE 301, 316, or 322 preferably taken concurrently.
-Offered each semester.
+Offered each spring.

 A course in which students construct for themselves a conceptual framework for examining and making decisions about ethical practices in managing organizations.
 Learning activities include self-evaluation exercises, class discussions, readings on ethical frameworks and applying them to cases, analytical issue papers, and oral reports.
 Prerequisites: ENG 105 with a grade of C or higher, and MBE 301, 316, 322, senior status, or consent.
 Offered each semester.

 A case-oriented course that explains how and why a well-conceived, well-executed strategy nearly always enhances a company's long-term performance.
 Prerequisites: ENG 105 with a grade of C or higher, senior status, MBE 301, 316, 322, 400, and all other general studies requirements completed at least concurrently.
 Offered each semester.